r2dev2/ChessData/README.md

 # ChessData
-This is a dataset which contains millions of positions with a Stockfish evaluation.
+This is an in progress dataset which contains millions of positions with stockfish evaluations.
 Please help contribute evaluations of the positions to the repo.
 So far, we have 12958035 evaluations.

 ## Contributing